aurelienkrieger/generating-images-machine-learning/demos/demo_roadmap.md

   - models depend on their training set
   - each model have optimal resolutions

-## Photo editing: "please remove the person behind"
+# 2 – Refine images 🎨

+_Image to Image_

+## Darth Vader in the bus

 - models
-  - SD1.5 inpaint model for image to image
+  - SD1.5 trained model for text to image

 - workflow
-  - use input picture of a wedding couple with "a person behind"
-  - use inpainting to remove the person behind
+  - use basic image to image for style transfer
+  - start from image of person in the bus
+  - adapt to being Darth Vader

 - learnings
-  - how to use inpainting for photo editing (remove elements)
+  - how to use image to image for style transfer

+## Beautiful photoshoping

+- models
+  - SD1.5 trained model for text to image
+  - (ControlNet)

+- workflow
+  - make basic photoshoping
+  - use text to image to generate professional image
+  - use small generation steps for better results

+- learnings
+  - how to make profesional images from basic photoshoping

+## Beautiful drawing

+- models
+  - SD1.5 trained model for text to image
+  - (ControlNet)

+- workflow
+  - make basic drawing
+  - (use ControlNet to detect edges)
+  - use text to image to generate professional drawing
+  - use small generation steps for better results

+- learnings
+  - how to make profesional drawings from basic sketches

+_Inpainting_

 ## Add elements to a landscape